 We run through all the basics on how to get a cheap flight.

-But on top of that, we’ve also thrown in a several little-known resources and strategies that will have you booking cheap flight deals like a pro in no time.
+But on top of that, we’ve also thrown in several little-known resources and strategies that will have you booking cheap flight deals like a pro in no time.

 From using a VPN to trick flight ticket algorithms to finding error fares and loopholes the airlines don’t want you to know—this article has everything you need to learn how to get the best flight deals, today!